w3ace/Stocks/README.md

 The script also provides `--profit-pct` and `--loss-pct` options to control the intraday profit target and stop loss percentages when a trade is taken after the opening range.
+Use `--filter` to control the relationship between the opening range close (Mark) and the day's open that must be satisfied before entering a trade. `--filter-offset` multiplies the open price used in that check.

 When the analysis completes, all trades are written to `./output/<timestamp>_trades.csv` and a per-ticker summary is saved to `./output/<timestamp>_tickers.csv`.
 The summary lists the total number of trades, the percentage of profitable trades, and the cumulative profit for each ticker.
 It also includes `total_top_profit`, the sum of potential profits based on each trade's peak price.
 The trades file includes a `profit_or_loss` column after `sell_time` showing whether each trade hit the profit target, stop loss, or closed at the end of the day.